liufengting/FTImageViewer/README.md

 [![GitHub stars](https://img.shields.io/github/stars/liufengting/FTImageViewer.svg)](https://github.com/liufengting/FTImageViewer/stargazers)

 `FTImageViewer` can preview images with just one lines of code.
-Also `FTImageViewGrid` is made for images to show in grid much easier.
+Also `FTImageViewGrid` has make showing images in a grid much easier.
 I wrote this for my future projects.
 Feel free to try it in your own projects!

 # Feathers